abergs/docs-playground/src/guide/js-client.md

 // Generate a verification token for the user.

-// Option 1: Enable browsers to suggest passkeys for any input that has autofill="webauthn". (only works with discoverable passkeys) const { token, error } = await p.signinWithAutofill();
+// Option 1: Enable browsers to suggest passkeys for any input that has autofill="webauthn" (only works with discoverable passkeys). const { token, error } = await p.signinWithAutofill();

-// Option 2: Enables browsers to suggest passkeys by opening a UI prompt (only works with discoverable passkeys) const { token, error } =  await p.signinWithDiscoverable();
+// Option 2: Enables browsers to suggest passkeys by opening a UI prompt (only works with discoverable passkeys). const { token, error } =  await p.signinWithDiscoverable();

 // Option 3: Use an alias specified by the user.